-- Add your favorite essential oils and store in a glass jar.
+- Add your favorite essential oils and store them in a glass jar.

 9. Relieve Insect Bites and Stings

-Rub a small amount onto the bite and cover with a bandage.
+Rub a small amount onto the bite and cover it with a bandage.

 Learn which essential oils repel bugs and what to use instead of DEET